 The above is taking a look at only the BLS course which has been currently released.
 If the AHA uses the same model for ACLS and PALS (both of which are required), then we are talking about a lot more money.
 The AHA online version of ACLS is currently $129.00 and then the average classroom course costs $100.00, plus the required purchase of a book ($34.50) for each student, plus the cost of the cards at $5.00 per student and you are starting to get the very expensive picture.

 When you start to think about the magnitude of these numbers when we are talking about large hospital systems or large EMS systems that have thousands of personnel who require all three courses in order to maintain medical command, certification or licensure this new “model of education” is going to become a “model of economic disaster” in a time when reimbursements are declining for all healthcare providers.
 One cannot help but question the idea of the Heart Association as a “non-profit” when they are suddenly presenting courses that they are fully aware are mandated by employers and making them more and more expensive to obtain.

 Is the American Heart Association really concerned about making the latest scientific guidelines available to practitioners so that they can decrease death rates from heart disease and stroke?
 Or, are they more interested in making sure that their books are purchased and that they get a portion of the educational market?
 Recent history certainly makes the latter seem more likely.

-In general, hospitals, prehospital and other out-of-hospital facilities that are currently providing in-house ACLS training using AHA for their providers should expect to more than double their education budgets going forward.
+In general, hospitals, prehospital and other out-of-hospital facilities that are currently providing in-house ACLS training, using AHA for their providers, should expect their education budgets to more than double, going forward.

-And, of course, our company’s ACLS / BLS and PALS training products are also delivered online, following AHA guidelines, accepted by Joint Commission, and have not gone up in price :-)
+In contradistinction, although our company’s ACLS / BLS and PALS training products are also delivered online following AHA guidelines that are accepted by the Joint Commission, our pricing remains affordable and unchanged.